Comparing the motion of dark matter and standard model particles on cosmological scales: Methods

+We can now combine the measurements of $\hf$ and $\hJ$ to constrain $\Gamma$.
+Inserting Eqs.~\eqref{eq:hatf} and~\eqref{eq:hatJ} into~\eqref{eq:Gamma_V} we obtain Eq.~\eqref{eq:Gamma}, where we have used Einstein's equations and the continuity equation to relate $\Psi_W(k,z_*)$ and $V(k,z_*)$ to $\delta(k,z_*)$.
+Note that even though $\hJ$ and $\hf$ were not measured at the same scales (lensing measurements probe indeed smaller scales than redshift-space distortions), we can use them to test Euler's equation in the linear regime.
+Indeed, since both $\hJ$ and $\hf$ are scale-independent, their measured values can be used in the regime of our choice.

-Eq.~\eqref{eq:Gamma} is a key result of this paper.
-It shows that by combining measurements of $\hJ$, $\hf$, and its derivative at a given redshift $z$ we can \emph{directly} measure the strength of the fifth force at that redshift.
-Such measurements do not require any modeling of the redshift evolution of dark matter interactions: this is directly inferred from the data.
+Eq.~\eqref{eq:Gamma} shows that we can measure $\Gamma$ in an agnostic way, without requiring any modeling of the redshift evolution of dark matter interactions: this is directly inferred from the data.
 From Eq.~\eqref{eq:Gamma}, we see that these measurements require: 1) measurements of $\hJ$ and $\hf$ at the same redshifts; 2) measurements of the redshift derivative of $\hf(z)$; and 3) measurements of the redshift evolution of the Hubble parameter $\HH(z)$.
-In the following we will assume that 3) is known from background measurements of the expansion history of the Universe, namely from luminosity distance of supernovae, baryon acoustic oscillations (BAO) and CMB measurements, and we fix it to a $\Lambda$CDM evolution.
+In our analysis we assume that 3) is known from background measurements of the expansion history of the Universe, namely from luminosity distance of supernovae, BAO and CMB measurements, and we fix it to a $\Lambda$CDM evolution.
 One can of course extend the method by reconstructing simultaneously $\HH(z)$ and $\Gamma(z)$.